8 Best First-Time Solo Travel Destinations in the U.S. (Safe + Easy Starter Cities)

 Austin, Texas

 If you enjoy live music and general weirdness, you’ll love Austin.
 It’s easy to get around, and there’s no shortage of fun activities for solo travelers.
+It has a strong live music scene, excellent food, and plenty of outdoor spaces.
+It’s a good choice if you want a city destination but without the intensity of somewhere like New York or Los Angeles.

 Asheville, North Carolina